 Spirit vs Frontier 2026

-Spirit ceased operations May 2, 2026 and is in Chapter 7 liquidation, so it is no longer bookable.
+Spirit ceased operations May 2, 2026 (Chapter 7) and is no longer bookable.
 Frontier is the ultra-low-cost flyer left standing.
 Fees, seats, and what changed.

 On this page